Shubhrajit2399/Penguin-Species-and-Sex-Recognition-Model/README.md

 3. #Step-3: Trained different classification models with the train dataset and analyzed the accuracy of every model. (penguine_model_selection.py)

-   From the model analyzation found the RandomForestClassifier Model is the best choice with higest accuracy and lowest STD.
+   From the model analyzation found the RandomForestClassifier Model is the best choice with higest accuracy (mean) and lowest STD.

    <img width="388" height="132" alt="Screenshot 2025-09-13 at 1 21 51 PM" src="https://github.com/user-attachments/assets/370c168d-c3d5-4b42-9749-7989efe363f0" />